Questions I ask myself about working as distributed team

 Unless we figure out this issue, we will end up with an imbalance and too many people in San Francisco.
 Other team members will be more likely to feel “out of the loop” and “second class” to those in SF.

 I don’t feel like I can force people to stay where they are.
 As the CEO of a company where we have chosen not to delay happiness, and with a journey so far where we have found a way to travel the world while growing the company 300% year over year, I think it is my duty to help people move wherever they will be happy, whether that is SF or elsewhere in the world.
 It just so happens that San Francisco seems to be one of the most attractive places to be in the world.

 My answer to this one right now is to keep hiring outside the Bay Area.
 This seems to work well since it is very hard to find people in the Bay Area anyway!

 This is a portion of the questions I’ve recently had on my mind and currently are topics I’m thinking about.
 I feel it is a huge privilege to be able to shape the company and grow a distributed team.
-I’d love to hear any experience or thoughts you have!

 Photo credit: Steve Cadman